llun/mapheat/readme.md

 # Mapheat

-Create images for overlaying on the map.
+Create heatmap images for overlaying on the map

 ## Usage